BeingBhaktistic/Notes/Work Notes/Maths/Lawbook.md

 2. When you see something can be converted to more simpler form and more recognizable form, do it!!

-3. If your mind says : "Accha hota agar....", then do it!!
+3. If your mind says : "Accha hota agar.... ye hota!", then do it!!
 (Listen to your MIND only this time!!)

 4. Always rearrange and remake the question to be **soothing to your eyes**, such as quadratic : ax<sup>2</sup>+bx+c=0, Linear : ax+b=0